Configure User Workspace Manager Web Services to Use Secure Connections

 To secure the servers you will need a certificate suitable for web hosting.
-It is recommended that you use a fully rooted, and trusted certificate, but it is possible to configure HTTPS to use a Self-Signed certificate with the use of an engineering key that will need to be installed on all endpoints that have the Ivanti UWM Virtualization Manager and UWM Client Communication Agent installed.
+It is recommended that you use a fully rooted, and trusted certificate, but it is possible to configure HTTPS to use a Self-Signed certificate that will need to be installed on all endpoints that have the Ivanti UWM Virtualization Manager and UWM Client Communication Agent installed.

 Using IIS Manager to configure HTTPS

 You can configure the SCP web service to be secure immediately after running the MS, or PS installer.
 You will need to configure the MS, or PS server before you can switch them to use HTTPS.

 Use Microsoft IIS Manager to do the configuration.